Don-Stevenson/personalWebsite/README.md

 # A Personal Website

+You can find my portolio site deployed here: [https://donstevenson.netlify.app/](https://donstevenson.netlify.app/)

+## About
-Made with React, this website design and structure is based on a tutorial by [Garrett Love](https://github.com/garrettlove8/building-react-portfolio) with several important changes
+Made with React JS, this website design and structure is based on a tutorial by [Garrett Love](https://github.com/garrettlove8/building-react-portfolio) with several important changes

 * update from a structure that included both class and functional based React components to a fully functional, react hooks based approach